ChetanNain/CMPE-255/README.md

 where a and b are the vectors of items a and b, and ||a|| and ||b|| are the vector's Euclidean norm or magnitude.
 This formula is better suited for machine learning applications where the vector values are known.

+### Conclusion

+#### The Hybrid Model
+To get the best results we opted for Sigmoid based Content Recommendation and User-item based Collaborative filtering Method.
+The combination of two gave us the best results.
+With the two algorithm we were able to get the right recommendations.

+To put it another way, it is only one of many, many techniques available, and it is actually rather straightforward.
+Nonetheless, I find the recommendations to be rather accurate and intriguing, so it is a strategy that works well and is, computationally speaking, extremely inexpensive!

+Lastly we did a thorough testing but keeping the project deadlines we relied mostly on Human interpretation and did a thorough testing.
+We also calculated the error in our algorithm and made tweeks so as to get maximum accuracy percentage.
+Human Interpretation: Human interpretation is required to ensure that the recommender does not merely recommend popular things to the user.
+Mean Absolute Error: In a model-based recommender system, this is the average of the difference between actual and anticipated values.
+Mean Squared Error: Mean Squared Error, like MAE, accounts for the negative sign by squaring the predictions.
+The average resemblance of all recommended items to a user is referred to as intra-list similarity.
+Personalization: It is also critical to consider how individualized the recommendations are.

 ### Contributers

 | Name | Id | GitHub User Name  |